Today I’m sharing 9 easy ways you can live in the moment. First, ask yourself – what does your dream life look like?

 Another area of my spending that I was neglecting was my automatic spending.
 For example, when we moved into our new condo earlier this year, we discussed cutting down some of our recurring expenses.
 This included ditching cable, cancelling our gym memberships (since there was a free gym available in our condo), and choosing a more affordable cell phone plan.

-Being more intentional with my spending has allowed me to overcome my shopping addiction, save more money each month, and focus on value.
+Practicing living in the moment and being more intentional with my spending has allowed me to overcome my shopping addiction, save more money each month, and focus on value.

 7. Organizing myself